swarxp/movie-app-rn1/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Screenshots

-(Screenshots of the app would go here)

 ## Acknowledgements

 - [OMDB API](http://www.omdbapi.com/) for providing movie data